MoveR-Digital-Health-and-Care-Hub/lower-urinary-tract-sim/README.md

 - `p_unit` (default = 'Pa', supports: 'Pa', 'cmH2O'): Unit for pressure measurements.

 - `verbose` (default = False): When enabled (set to True), provides simple progress updates (e.g., 'Progress: X%'), which can be useful for monitoring the completion status of long-running simulations.

+- `seed` (default = None): When provided a numerical seed (e.g. 42), the random noise will be reproducible between LUT model instances.

+- `trigger_metric` (default = 'pressure', supports: 'pressure', 'volume'): Used to determine which metric triggers voiding, based on their respective thresholds.

 ### Example Output of `data`